Douglas A-1 Skyraider

-The Douglas A-1 Skyraider (formerly designated AD before the 1962 unification of Navy and Air Force designations) is an American single-seat attack aircraft in service from 1946 to the early 1980s, which served during the Korean War and Vietnam War.
-The Skyraider had an unusually long career, remaining in frontline service well into the Jet Age (when most piston-engine attack or fighter aircraft were replaced by jet aircraft); thus becoming known by some as an "anachronism".
+The Douglas A-1 Skyraider (formerly designated AD before the 1962 unification of Navy and Air Force designations) is a single-seat attack aircraft designed and produced by American aerospace manufacturer Douglas Aircraft Company.
+It had an unusually long career, remaining in frontline service well into the Jet Age (when most piston-engined attack or fighter aircraft were replaced by jet-powered aircraft), thus becoming known by some as an "anachronism".
 The aircraft was nicknamed "Spad", after the French World War I fighter.